Top 45+ AWS Glue Interview Questions And Answers

 • Additionally, there’s a learning curve associated with understanding and optimizing Glue scripts and configurations for efficient data processing.
 Finally, while AWS Glue supports many data sources and targets, compatibility or performance with specific or legacy systems may be limited.

-63. How can you monitor and log AWS Glue job performance?
+63. How to monitor and log AWS Glue job performance?

 Ans: